zencart/zencart/README.md

 Developer Documentation
 -----------------------
 Developers wishing to contribute to the Zen Cart&reg; core code may fork the [zencart/zencart](https://github.com/zencart/zencart) repository on github and issue Pull Requests from their own feature branches.
-For detailed help on using github, forking, branching, and contributing, see [Contributing to Zen Cart code](https://docs.zen-cart.com/dev/contributing/).
+Please see [CONTRIBUTING](CONTRIBUTING.md).

 Visit [docs.zen-cart.com/dev/](https://docs.zen-cart.com/dev/) for guidance on issues relevant to developers.
 This documentation site is very new, but content will be added over time.

 Developers wishing to contribute documentation should fork [zencart/documentation](https://github.com/zencart/documentation) and contribute PRs.
+Please see [CONTRIBUTING to documentation](https://github.com/zencart/documentation/blob/master/CONTRIBUTING.md).

 Support